 I can say without an ounce of doubt that 20 years ago when I purchased his what are now probably collector’s items VHS tapes (Power Yoga 1, 2, and 3), I never imagined this guy with the long curly hair and cut-off shorts would be teaching a class at my yoga studio.
 Mostly because I never even imagined having my own studio.
 But there I was.
-Driving this guy back and forth from his hotel and my studio in my little Honda Fit, dents and all.
+Driving this guy to my studio in my little Honda Fit, dents and all.

 They also say (well, at least I say) that you get things when you most need them.
 And maybe it was turning 50 last year, that has been causing me to reflect more lately.
 Maybe it’s been how running my own business has forced my eyes to be open even wider in a combination of amazement and dismay at human nature.
 Or maybe it’s my sometimes frustration at how I feel that the actual yoga has somehow lost its way and now seems to be just about the poses to so many.
 (Instagram Yoga Challenges.
 Need I say more?)

 The point is, I could not have timed his visit better.